 Christopher Lane Professor of English

 Christopher Lane (Ph.D., University of London) teaches and writes about Victorian and modern fiction, and has a specialization in 19th- and 20th-century psychology, psychiatry, and intellectual history.
 He is the author of six books on literature and psychology in both centuries: The Ruling Passion (Duke, 1995), The Burdens of Intimacy (Chicago, 1999), Hatred and Civility: The Antisocial Life in Victorian England (Columbia, 2004), and Shyness: How Normal Behavior Became a Sickness (Yale, 2007), winner of the Prescrire Prize for Medical Writing (France, 2010) and translated into six languages.
 His latest two books are The Age of Doubt: Tracing the Roots of Our Religious Uncertainty (Yale, 2011), a study of Victorian agnosticism, and Surge of Piety, on Norman Vincent Peale, psychiatry, and the remaking of religious life in 1950s America (Yale, 2016).

 Lane, formerly Herman and Beulah Pearce Miller Research Professor of Literature at Northwestern, is also the editor of The Psychoanalysis of Race (Columbia, 1998) and coeditor of Homosexuality and Psychoanalysis (Chicago, 2001).
 He has published articles in journals such as Raritan, Novel, Victorian Studies, ELH, Modernism/Modernity, PMLA, Theory and Psychology, Common Knowledge, the International Journal of Psychoanalysis, and the International Literary Quarterly.
-His work has also appeared in the New York Times, Washington Post, Boston Globe, Los Angeles Times, Slate, Chronicle Review, and New Statesman and Society.
+His writing has also appeared in the New York Times, Washington Post, Boston Globe, TIME magazine, Los Angeles Times, Slate, Chronicle Review, The Daily Beast, and the New Statesman and Society.

 Lane is the recipient of fellowships from, among others, the Mellon Foundation, the British Academy, and the Guggenheim Foundation.